Adolf Maislinger: Early years

 In 1931, he joined the Communist Party of Germany (KPD).
 At the end of 1932, just before the Nazis rose to power, the KPD warned its functionaries to identify as many homes as possible where they could go into hiding, should the need present itself.
 Two months later, in February 1933, Maislinger sought refuge by friends.
-He became a courier using the pseudonym “Bertl” and maintained contact with KPD members in Prague and Zurich.
+He became a courier using the pseudonym “Bertl” and maintained contact with KPD members in Prague and Zürich.
 He also gave refuge to friends who needed to go into hiding.
 He met friends at night, riding on a bicycle, pistol under his jacket.
 After one of his friends was arrested and severely beaten, he betrayed the entire group.

 Betrayal and imprisonment

 Maisingler was able to escape to Switzerland, but in 1934, the KPD ordered him to back to Germany to carry out party work in the Ruhr area.
 He was arrested on the border and sent to Munich to the police prison on Ettstraße.
 In 1935, using a 72-page document detailing the evidence, he and his friends were tried at the Volksgerichtshof.
 After three days, Maislinger was sentenced to eight years' hard labor in a Zuchthaus for "preparation for high treason".
 Rather than being released when this time was up, however, the Gestapo issued an order on September 8, 1942, to send him to Dachau in preventive detention.